dotnet/designs/proposed/swift-interop.md

 For frozen structs and enums, Swift has a complicated lowering process where the struct or enum type's layout are recursively flattened to a sequence of primitives.
 If this sequence is length 4 or less, the values of this type are split into the elements of this sequence for parameter passing instead of passing the struct as a whole.
 Structs and enums that cannot be broken down in this way are passed by-reference to their specified frozen layout.
 Due to high implementation cost in the RyuJIT, in particular in the `UnmanagedCallersOnly` scenario, we should implement this first pass of lowering in the projection layer; the only types allowed for `CallConvSwift` calling convention in method or function pointer signatures are primitives, our special Swift register types, and pointer types.
 For reference, this lowering pass is done in the Swift compiler when lowering from Swift IL to LLVM IR.
 This design decision reinforces our direction of having the Runtime layer of Swift interop support similar features as the LLVM IR representation of Swift.

+##### SIMD Types

+We will pass the `System.Runtime.Intrinsics.VectorX<T>` types in SIMD registers as we do with the managed calling convention.
+We will treat the `Vector2/3/4` types as non-SIMD types (and block their usage directly in the `CallConvSwift` signature as is the case with other structs).

+CoreCLR and NativeAOT currently block the `VectorX<T>` types from P/Invokes as this behavior is currently not well-supported by RyuJIT.
+Depending on implementation cost and the number of APIs we wish to support, we may want to block the `VectorX<T>` types from `CallConvSwift` initially until we can implement the correct behavior.
+We can always add support for these types later.

 ##### Automatic Reference Counting and Lifetime Management

 Swift has a strongly-defined lifetime and ownership model.
 This model is specified in the Swift ABI and is similar to Objective-C's ARC (Automatic Reference Counting) system.
 When .NET calls into Swift, the .NET GC is responsible for managing all managed objects.
 Unmanaged objects from C# should either implement `IDisposable` or utilize a designated thin wrapper over the Swift memory allocator, currently accessible through the `NativeMemory` class, to explicitly release memory.
 It's important to ensure that when a Swift callee function allocates an "unsafe" or "raw" pointer types, such as UnsafeMutablePointer and UnsafeRawPointer, where explicit control over memory is needed, and the pointer is returned to .NET, the memory is not dereferenced after the call returns.
 Also, if a C# managed object is allocated in a callee function and returned to Swift, the .NET GC will eventually collect it, but Swift will keep track using ARC, which represents an invalid case and should be handled by projection tools.